-- 1. Lower the loader arms, set the parking brake, and shut off the engine. - Secure the traction unit to the trailer with chains or straps using the tie-down/lift loops (Figure 4) to secure the rear of the traction unit and the loader arms/mount plate to secure the front of the traction unit.
+- 1. Lower the loader arms.

+- 2. Stop the engine.

+- 3. Secure the traction unit to the trailer with chains or straps using the tie-down/lift loops (Figure 3) to secure the rear of the traction unit and the loader arms/mount plate to secure the front of the traction unit.